Use the Tab and Up, Down arrow keys to select menu items.

 GEOL111

-For further information see School of Earth and Environment Head of Department
+For further information see School of Earth and Environment on the departments and faculties page

 Relationship of GEOL115 to other courses: GEOL115: The Dynamic Earth System is designed as a general interest paper that may add breadth to any degree and is suitable for students with no previous experience in either geology or other science subjects.
 GEOL115 is an acceptable prerequisite for entry into 200-level Geology courses when combined with GEOL111.
 Entry into GEOL 200-level courses requires 30-points of pre-requisite coursework at 100-level, including 15 points from GEOL111 and a further 15 points from either GEOL113 or GEOL115.Students interested in our natural environment and how it works will find GEOL115 is ideal preparation for continued study of earth and environmental science courses offered by a number of departments, including Geological Sciences.
 GEOL115 is excellent preparation for GEOL240, GEOL241, GEOL245, and several 300-level courses covering natural systems and how they change.